hbctraining/Training-modules/Salmon-Sleuth/lessons/Salmon.md

 ## DO NOT RUN THIS CODE
 $ salmon index -t transcripts.fa -i transcripts_index --type quasi -k 31
 ```
 > **NOTE:** Default for salmon is --type quasi and -k 31, so we do not need to include these parameters in the index command.
-The kmer default of 31 is optimized for 75bp or longer reads, so if your reads are shorter, you may want a smaller kmer to use with shorter reads.
+The kmer default of 31 is optimized for 75bp or longer reads, so if your reads are shorter, you may want a smaller kmer to use with shorter reads (kmer size needs to be an odd number).
 >
 **We are not going to run this in class, but it only takes a few minutes.** We will be using an index we have generated from transcript sequences (all known transcripts/ splice isoforms with multiples for some genes) for human.